RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Introduction

 In contrast to the focus on Byzantine attacks in ByRDiE and BRIDGE, this work addresses the MITM attack (cf.~Fig.~\ref{fig:system}(d)), where adversaries exploit communication vulnerabilities to inject malicious updates during training, causing models to deviate significantly from their intended ERM solutions.
 The MITM attack model introduces unique challenges, as adversaries can dynamically target different communication links over time.
 To tackle this, we propose RESIST (\textbf{R}esilient d\textbf{E}centralized learning using con\textbf{S}ensus grad\textbf{I}ent de\textbf{S}cen\textbf{T}).
-While RESIST reduces to BRIDGE when nodes perform a local gradient step after each round of communication with their neighbors (cf.~Sec.~\ref{sec: theoretical analysis} and Algorithm~\ref{gradient descent algorithm}), the broader attack model and the more general class of loss functions analyzed in this work distinguish RESIST from both ByRDiE and BRIDGE.
+While RESIST reduces to BRIDGE when nodes perform a local gradient step after each round of communication with their neighbors (cf.~Sec.~\ref{sec: theoretical analysis} and Algorithm~\ref{gradient descent algorithm}), this work differs from both ByRDiE and BRIDGE in two important respects: the broader MITM attack model considered here and the more general algorithmic convergence analysis, which accommodates both a wider class of loss functions and potentially heterogeneous local objective functions across nodes.
 Furthermore, within the framework of RESIST, we demonstrate that the Byzantine attack model can be viewed as a special case of the MITM attack model (cf.~Sec.~\ref{mapping}), highlighting the broader applicability of the MITM framework in this context.
 These distinctions necessitate a novel theoretical analysis specific to RESIST, making it both a significant generalization and extension of existing approaches.